Old Government House

 Parramatta Park, Pitt Street entrance.

-Old Government House is open for guided tours, Tuesday to Sunday and most public holidays, 10am-4.30pm.
-The house is open for group bookings only on Mondays.
-See Friends of Old Government House for details.
+Old Government House is open for guided tours Tuesday to Sunday and most public holidays, 10am-4pm.
+It is closed on Mondays, Good Friday, Christmas Eve, Christmas Day and Boxing Day.